isaacnmm/pestpolicy-hugo2XX/content/posts/best-non-slip-shoes-for-standing-all-day/index.md

 - A customer complained that it runs a little big

 ### [7.
 Skechers for Work Women's Soft Stride Lace-Up](https://www.amazon.com/dp/B001PYZ82A/?tag=p-policy-20)
-The Skechers Soft Stride sneakers are also the best non-slip shoes for standing all day. �They feature rubber outsoles that have exceptional tread patterns that deliver superior grip on slippery, wet, oily, and hard surfaces.
+The Skechers Soft Stride sneakers are also the best non-slip shoes for standing all day.
+They feature rubber outsoles that have exceptional tread patterns that deliver superior grip on slippery, wet, oily, and hard surfaces.

 The upper of the Soft Stride is all leather while the lace-up design ensures you get a secure fit.
 You can adjust the lacing system according to your preference.